EdgrantHS/Cloudstack12/README.md

 sudo -e /etc/libvirt/libvirtd.conf
 ```

 Scroll to the bottom of the file and check if the UUID is correctly inserted.
-If it is not, repeat the command `UUID=$(uuid)` and check again.
-You need to delete the previous failed  host_uuid in the `libvirtd.conf` file.
+If it is not, repeat the command `UUID=$(uuidgen)` and check again.
+You need to delete the previous failed host_uuid in the libvirtd.conf file.

 if the UUID is inserted correctly, you should see something like this:
 ```bash
 host_uuid = "a1b2c3d4-e5f6-7g8h-9i0j-k1l2m3n4o5p6"
 ```

 if the UUID is not written correctly, you should see something like this:
 ```bash
 host_uuid = ""
 # or
 host_uuid =
 ```

-After repeating the command `UUID=$(uuid)` and checking again, you should see the UUID correctly inserted in the `libvirtd.conf` file.
+After repeating the command `UUID=$(uuidgen)` and checking again, you should see the UUID correctly inserted in the `libvirtd.conf` file.
 ```bash
 host uuid = ""
 host_uuid = "a1b2c3d4-e5f6-7g8h-9i0j-k1l2m3n4o5p6"
 ```

-delete the previous failed host_uuid in the `libvirtd.conf` file.
+You can delete the previous failed host_uuid in the `libvirtd.conf` file.

 ### Restart libvirtd (after updating UUID)